ProfessionalWiki/EDTF/README.md

 To use the EDTF library in your project, simply add a dependency on professional-wiki/edtf to your project's `composer.json` file.
-Here is a minimal example of a `composer.json` file that just defines a dependency on UPDATE_NAME 1.x:
+Here is a minimal example of a `composer.json` file that just defines a dependency on EDTF 1.x:

 ```json
 {